makan-dianka/fakebook/README.md

 # Fake facebook website
 This project is a fake facebook website using docker-compose.

-if an error raise using this programme please look at logs/errors.log
+if an error raise using this program please look at logs/errors.log
 ## Requirements
 - docker
 - docker-compose